adon-cloudcannon/landing-page-test/src/collections/posts/2023-01-14-the-top-five-static-site-generators-for-2023-and-when-to-use-them.md

 ### [Astro](https://astro.build/)

 At the start of last year, [we picked Astro as “one to watch”](https://cloudcannon.com/blog/ssg-history-8-islands/#astro), and it’s certainly lived up to our hopes.
 The Astro project has grown quite dramatically over the course of 2022, and shows no sign of slowing down.
-Its team of experienced core maintainers has grown, its appreciative user base has at least tripled in size, and at the time of writing, a 2.0 release is fast approaching.
+Its team of experienced core maintainers has grown, its appreciative user base has at least tripled in size, and a 3.0 release fast approaching.

 With partial hydration or islands architecture at its core, Astro extracts UI into smaller, isolated components on the page, and replaces unused JavaScript with lightweight HTML, giving site users faster loads and lower time-to-interactive (TTI).